knifeayumu/Extension-CodeMirror/README.md

 # CodeMirror for SillyTavern

-[WIP] A fancier expanded text editor
+A fancier expanded text editor

 ## How to use